 My living room has that empty, hollow, just walking through a house you are looking to buy, kind of sound right now.
 The walls and couches are bare and the furniture has been reduced to less than half of what it was before.
 The TV is hanging in the middle of the wall with no stand below it.

-To many it might like look plain and unfinished but to me it is a space full of promises and possibilities.
+Many people might think it like looks plain and unfinished but to me, it is a space full of promises and possibilities.

 We moved into our home over eight years ago and, as most newlyweds do, we brought in all the old hand me down furniture that people had given us, with a few pieces rummaged from our parents’ basements mixed in.

 I made new white slipcovers for the couches and ticking stripe cushion covers for the 90’s set of This End Up chairs.
 I sewed pillows and curtains and painted a few end tables.
 I reupholstered benches and repurposed old furniture.

 I finally made the decision to let go of all the old pieces and here is why:

 My style has changed a lot in the past eight years